nerc-project/nerc-docs/docs/openstack/logging-in/access-the-openstack-dashboard.md

 login page where you need to enter your institutional credentials.

 !!! note "Important Note"
-    The NERC does not see or have access to your institutional account credentials and neither store them rather it points to your selected insitution's identity provider and redirects back once authenticated.
+    The NERC does not see or have access to your institutional account credentials, it points to your selected insitution's identity provider and redirects back once authenticated.

 Once you successfully authenticate you should see an overview of the resources like Compute (instances, VCPUs, RAM, etc.), Volume and Network.
 You can also